RevanthDadi9/handicraft-marketplace/AURA_MASTER_GUIDE.md

-# 🧶 CreatorsAura: System Operations & Master Guide
+# 🧶 KalaSync: System Operations & Master Guide

-Welcome to the modernized **CreatorsAura** marketplace.
+Welcome to the modernized **KalaSync** marketplace.
 This document provides a comprehensive overview of how the system operates, the technical architecture, and instructions for running the platform.

 ---

 ## 🏛️ System Architecture

-CreatorsAura uses a **Modular Hexagonal-Lite Architecture**, separating concerns into three distinct layers to ensure scalability and maintainability.
+KalaSync uses a **Modular Hexagonal-Lite Architecture**, separating concerns into three distinct layers to ensure scalability and maintainability.

 ```mermaid
 graph TD